 An intense outburst of emotions that combines everything you love in contemporary hardcore

-The uplifting and intricately layered sound of the band is massively engaging in an unrelenting ebb and flow of hook-laden and breathtaking build-ups.
-Furthermore, there’s a strong sense of cohesion that makes the 19 minutes long record like a homogeneous substance that flows like a drug into your veins or a fix of adrenaline-pumped emotional hardcore injected straight into your heart.
+The band’s uplifting and intricately layered sound is massively engaging in a relentless ebb and flow of hook-laden and breathtaking build-ups.
+There’s also a strong sense of cohesiveness that makes the 19-minute record a homogeneous substance that flows like a drug into your veins, or a fix of adrenaline-pumped emotional hardcore injected straight into your heart.

 From the fascinating production of their songs to the stunning artwork by Førtifem—this is what I call a record worth experiencing.